microsoft/moaw/workshops/serverless-overview/workshop.md

 Logic Apps offers different components which can be used to define the `steps` of a flow as a chain of `actions` and `controls`.
 Here are the main ones :
 - Operations : `Triggers` and `Actions` are the main building blocks of a Logic App.
 A `trigger` is the event that starts the workflow and an `action` is a step in this workflow.
 - Controls : Switch, Loop, Condition, Scope are used to control the flow of the steps composing the actual logic of the workflow.
 - Connectors : Standard and Enterprise connectors are used to connect to different first of third party services and applications.
-These are extremely powerful as they offer a way to interact with these services without having to write *any* code.
+These connectors abstract the complexities of interacting with these services by defining their required and optional inputs as well as deserializing their outputs to `dynamic objects` usable in the rest of the flow steps.

 Here's an example of what a simple flow could look like in Logic Apps :
 ![logic-apps-twitter-example](assets/logic-app-twitter-example.png)